Rezeptbuch-Team/Rezeptbuch/docs/UserStories.md

 ## Search online recipes
 As a cook,

-I want to search list of online recipes by name,
+I want to search list of online recipes by name, with a download button,

-So that I can easily find new recipes to add to my cookbook, that I am looking for., with a download button,
+So that I can easily find new recipes to add to my cookbook, that I am looking for.

 ## Sort online recipes